You are here

 How to set up your European HQ in Flanders

 Intrigued by all the great things you’ve been hearing about Flanders?
 These scenarios will help you get started on the path to opening up your new corporate headquarters in the region.

 Strategically located and highly connected

 Flanders is located at the center of Europe’s three largest economies: Germany, the UK and France.

 Major commercial and industrial centers including London, Paris, Amsterdam, Frankfurt and the Ruhr Valley are just a few hours away.
 Thanks to its dense, high quality transportation infrastructure, Flanders offers you fast connections all over Europe by air, sea or land.

 For destinations within Europe, frequent air services are offered at Brussels International and Antwerp Airports.
-Both cities are also on Europe’s high-speed train network and offer connections to 19 cities.
+Both cities are also on Europe’s high-speed train network and offer connections to 19 cities, including London and Paris.